 Summer Learning Schedule

 While our summer schedule is very relaxed, we do still keep a bit of a routine in place.
-You can read more about our Summer Routine HERE.
+You can read more about our summer routine here.
 The morning time is reserved for learning time and chores and the afternoon is theirs to play outdoors and with friends.
 Having a routine keeps our house running smoothly!
-All of these things are accomplished by lunch time at our house.
+All of these things are accomplished by lunchtime at our house.
 Once lunch is eaten the kids have the rest of the day to play.
-Play and free time is so important for their mental development, too!
+Play and free time are so important for their mental development, too!

 What learning does your family do through the summer months?